Okta End User MCP server

 11

-Copy the Client ID and Client Secret in the new app integration's General tab so you can enter these credentials in Workato's Okta connection settings.
+Go to the General tab and copy the Client ID and Client Secret so you can enter these credentials in Workato.

 Copy the Client ID and Client Secret Copy the Client ID and Client Secret